A CHEAP DAY OUT

 WHEN TO GO

-The National Theatre is closed on Sundays.
+The National Theatre is not always open on Sundays.

 GETTING THERE